Sp3rick/GroupHelp/CONFIG_DOCUMENTATION.md

 saveDatabaseSeconds:
     Number of seconds of how often loaded chats should be written on disk, useful to prevent data loss on crash

+preventSetUselessRoles:
+    Disallow from setting roles if it does not change the user status in the group

 <b>Plugin settings</b>